-- 3.40 There are two major routes running through the parish: the B2127, running east to west and the B2128, running north (from Guildford) to south.
-These routes converge at the centre of Cranleigh village. - 3.41 The local roads serving Cranleigh village and rural surrounds are very small, rural roads that are inappropriate for carrying significant volumes of traffic.
+- 3.40 There are two routes running through the parish: the B2127, running east to west and the B2128, running north (from Guildford) to south.
+These routes converge at the centre of Cranleigh village.
+These are two-way roads but are subject to congestion at various pinchpoints. - 3.41 The local roads serving Cranleigh village and rural surrounds are very small, rural roads that are inappropriate for carrying significant volumes of traffic.